 Medical Uses for Codeine

-The most common medical uses of codeine are the relief of mild to moderate pain suppressing coughs.
+The most common medical uses are the relief of mild to moderate pain suppressing coughs.
 Doctors may also prescribe it for the treatment of diarrhea in cases where traditional drugs such as loperamide, diphenoxylate, and paregoric are ineffective or contraindicated.
 Additional medical uses include the suppression of premature labor contractions, relief from itching, and the treatment of myocardial infarctions.
 Healthcare providers may also administer the medication in a hospital setting as a sedative.

 The most common adverse effects are drowsiness and constipation.